innocentemutabazi/CoAchallenge/README.md

         - If the length of the string is divisible by both 3 and 5 (i.e., divisible by 15), perform both operations in the order specified above.

     - **Approach**:
+        - Create an array of the characters in a string making sure to remove the empty spaces that might be present.
         - Check if the string length is divisible by 15.
 If true, reverse the string and replace each character with its ASCII code.
         - If not, check if the string length is divisible by 3.
 If true, reverse the string.
         - If not, check if the string length is divisible by 5.
 If true, replace each character with its ASCII code.